-- Japanese family law is very different from Australian law, including in relation to child custody and divorce.
+- Japanese family law is very different to Australian law, including in relation to child custody and divorce.
 Child abduction issues between Australia and Japan are governed by international law.
 See

-- Travellers visiting for less than 90 days must carry their passport at all times.
+- If you’re visiting for less than 90 days, carry your passport at all times.
 Foreigners residing in Japan must always carry their residence card.
 See

 Entry and exit

-If you're visiting Japan for tourism and for less than 90 days as a tourist, for a business trip or conference, or to visit friends and family, you don't need a visa.
-To qualify, you'll need to provide evidence of sufficient funds and an onward/return ticket or confirmed accommodation arrangements.
+If you're visiting for less than 90 days as a tourist, for a business trip or conference, or to visit friends and family, you don't need a visa.
+To qualify, you need to show evidence of sufficient funds and an onward/return ticket or confirmed accommodation arrangements.

-Some unscrupulous employment agents entice foreigners to work in Japan without the correct visa.
-If you work while in Japan on a tourist visa, you could be prosecuted.
-See Laws.
+Some employment agents misleadingly entice foreigners to work in Japan without the correct visa.
+If you work while on a tourist visa, you could be prosecuted.
+See

-All foreign nationals, including permanent residents of Japan, are photographed and must have their fingerprints electronically scanned on arrival in Japan.
-If you refuse to provide fingerprints or be photographed, you could be denied entry into Japan.
-People under 16 years of age and holders of diplomatic or official visas are exempt.
+All foreign nationals, including permanent residents of Japan, are photographed and have their fingerprints scanned on arrival.
+If you refuse, you could be denied entry.
+People under 16 and holders of diplomatic or official visas are exempt.

-Immigration Bureau of Japan prior to your arrival.
-A residence card will be issued upon presentation of the correct landing permission, you’ll receive a residence card, which you must carry with you at all times.
+Immigration Bureau of Japan before arriving.
+Once you present the correct landing permission, you’ll receive a residence card, which you must carry with you at all times.
 See

-Japan has strict rules governing the import of medication, and what can be carried into the country for personal use.
+There are strict rules on the import of medication, and what can be brought into the country for personal use.
 See